hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/writings_prose_and_poems/413_the_east_and_the_west.md

 Sitting cross-legged on a wooden seat on the ground, with a similar one to lean his back against, the Arya used to take his food on a single metal plate, placed on a slightly-raised wooden stool.
-The same custom is still in rogue in the Punjab, Rajputana, Mahârâshtra, and Gujarat.
+The same custom is still in rogue in the Punjab, Rajputana, Mahārāshtra, and Gujarat.
 The people of Bengal, Orissa, Telinga, and Malabar, etc., do not use wooden stools to put the plates on, but take their food on a plate or a plantain-leaf placed on the ground.
 Even the Maharaja of Mysore does the